rmp15/PRISM-grids-into-FIPS-ZIP-censustract-USA/README.md

-# PRISM data converted into FIPS and ZIP summaries in the USA
+# PRISM data converted into FIPS, ZIP Code, and census tract summaries in the USA

 ## Introduction:
-[Parameter-elevation Regressions on Independent Slopes Model (PRISM)](https://prism.oregonstate.edu/recent/) by PRISM Climate group Oregon State temperature, precipitation 4km daily weather variable grids that I have converted to daily county FIPS and ZIP Code summaries for use in several papers.
+[Parameter-elevation Regressions on Independent Slopes Model (PRISM)](https://prism.oregonstate.edu/recent/) by PRISM Climate group Oregon State temperature, precipitation 4km daily weather variable grids that I have converted to daily county FIPS, ZIP Code, and census tract summaries for use in several papers.

 Available for download (see [Data](#Data) below) in [RDS](https://www.r-bloggers.com/2016/12/remember-to-use-the-rds-format/) (compact) format. csv available on request.